pyrates-neuroscience/PyRates/README.md

 [![Build Status](https://travis-ci.com/pyrates-neuroscience/PyRates.svg?branch=master)](https://travis-ci.com/pyrates-neuroscience/PyRates)

 # PyRates
-PyRates is a framework for neural modeling and simulations, developed by Richard Gast and Daniel Rose at the Max Planck Institute of Human Cognitive and Brain Sciences Leipzig.
+PyRates is a framework for neural modeling and simulations, developed by Richard Gast and Daniel Rose at the Max Planck Institute of Human Cognitive and Brain Sciences, Leipzig, Germany.

 Basic features:
 ---------------